Arkhemis/steam-reviews-analysis/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-I'm in the process of rewriting the whole code from scratch, so the below documentation will probably be obsolete.
+I'm in the process of rewriting the whole code from scratch, so the whole documentation is obsolete.
+Also, mostly my playground for testing new librairies and concepts.
+Hoping to be able to deliver some nice stats soon.
 Stay tuned for fresh results on [steam.reviews](http://steam.reviews/)!